 We talked to Forrest learn more about what makes him tick.
 Narrowing down the gems of knowledge to just a publishable few was no easy task, but we’re excited to be able to share at least a small piece of his perspective and philosophy.

-In my twenties I adopted a minimalist philosophy out of necessity for alpine climbing and long ski traverses.
+In my twenties, I adopted a philosophy of doing more with carefully selected items I needed out of necessity for alpine climbing and long ski traverses.
 To successfully climb and ski in big mountains and wilderness areas I needed to be limber and move fast.
 To achieve this I learned to take only what was absolutely necessary and invest in the lightest most durable equipment.
 I later applied this same philosophy to river paddling.

 In both cases, people started out wanting to explore a landscape, and so utilized the technology that allowed them to do so.
 But as the sports matured, people got into the idea of being able to climb or paddle just for the sake of doing those things.
 Now there are these incredibly talented paddlers really pushing the limit of what you can do in whitewater.
 I like combining the two things, just like I did with alpine climbing and ski mountaineering.
 It’s thrilling to do a big wilderness trip that includes exciting sections of technical whitewater.

-I often feel as if I’m chasing rainbows; seeking ephemeral moments were light, landscape and emotion collide in a spectrum of magic and beauty.
-I can’t plan these moments, I can, however, increase the likelihood of experiencing them by simply going outside and into nature.
-When “in the moment” I’m often not aware it’s occurring.
+I often feel as if I’m chasing rainbows; seeking ephemeral moments where light, landscape, and emotion collide in a spectrum of magic and beauty.
+I can’t plan these moments; I can, however, increase the likelihood of experiencing them by simply going outside and into nature.
+When I'm “in the moment,” I’m often not aware it’s occurring.
 Only afterwards do I fully appreciate the euphoria and splendor.
-Wonderful memories… that can never be taken away.
+Wonderful memories that can never be taken away.

 In life, like when in the mountains, on the river, or in wilderness, being light and nimble allows me to focus on what really matters; experiencing a place and spending time with interesting people.
 As far as I know I only get one ride on the oasis we know as “Earth.”
 I plan to take full advantage of it.